Netflix Rumoured To Drop Percy Hynes White From Wednesday Amid Allegations Of Sexual Assault

 Since Milkievich came forward with the allegations, other women chimed in with their alleged experiences with White.

 Alongside the allegations of sexual assault, some users also alleged that the actor was racist.
-One Xer user, @LARUSSOCROSS, posted a TikTok of who they claim is White saying racial slurs and pretending to bash a black person.
+One Xer user, @LARUSSOCROSS, posted a TikTok of who they claim is White mouthing a racial slur.

 PEDESTRIAN.TV has reached out to Percy Hynes White’s reps for comment when the allegations first came to light but did not receive a reply.